MileHacker Logo

 • The less inhabited areas of San Marino and immediate surroundings remain predominantly rural and agricultural.

-• The Apennine mountains can be seen from The Most serene republic of san marino and allow for hiking.
+• The Apennine mountains are visible from San Marino and allow for hiking.

-• A car allows for access to this group specific more remote natural areas.
+• A car allows for access to these specific more remote natural areas.

 • Some natural spots may have limited visitor amenities.